 What are the eligibility criteria?

-• A clearly identified SAC service gap is identified which can be addressed (or partially addressed) by the proposed workplace learning activity.
+• A clearly identified SAC service gap which can be addressed (or partially addressed) by the proposed workplace learning activity.

 • It can be demonstrated that no other source of funding is available.